 Immunization Requirements and Registration Holds for Non-Compliance

-In accordance with California State University policy, entering students are required to provide SSU with copies of official records showing full immunization (or blood test proof of immunity) to the diseases listed below.
+In accordance with California State University policy, entering students are required to provide SSU with copies of official records showing full immunization (or blood test proof of immunity if applicable) to the diseases listed below.
 All incoming new students are required to submit immunization documentation to the SSU Student Health Center through the “My Health Portal” tile on their My SSU Online Services Portal.
 This must be completed at least 6 weeks prior to the start of each student’s first semester of classes at Sonoma State University.
 Students who do not meet this deadline are subject to conditional enrollment and other late compliance penalties.
 Holds are placed on the records of students who have not provided SSU with the required documentation.These registration holds prohibit students from registering for future classes until the required documents have been received and processed.

 - Measles/Mumps/Rubella (MMR): proof of immunization is required of all students born after 12/31/56.
 Immunization records must show that the student received two doses of MMR vaccine after 12 months of age and spaced at least one month apart.
-Students may also meet this requirement by submitting copies of blood test results showing that the student is immune to Rubeola (Measles), Mumps and Rubella.
+Students may also meet this requirement by submitting copies of blood test results showing that the student is immune to Rubella (Measles), Mumps and Rubella.

 - Hepatitis B vaccine: proof of immunization is required of all students who are or were under age 19 at the start of their first semester of classes at SSU.
 Immunization records must show that the student received three appropriately spaced doses of Hepatitis B vaccine or copies of a blood test showing immunity to Hepatitis B. These requirements persist until fully satisfied, regardless of the student’s subsequent age.

 - Varicella (Chickenpox) vaccine: two doses with first dose on or after 1st birthday; OR blood test showing immunity.
 History of contracting the disease does NOT meet compliance requirement.